andy-hanson/mason/mason-online/assets/view/index.md

 You can assign to it as in `_ = 1`, or make it a Fun's argument with `|_`.

-You can test (not assert) its inclusion in a type using `:type`.

 `fun_` is equivalent to `(fun _)`.

 	use
 		mason.math.methods * +
-		mason.math.Num
-		mason.Str

-	_ = 1
-	. :Num
-	. :Str

 	twice = |_
 		* _ 2